Markets

 Upcoming UK CPI data, labor market numbers, and the subsequent BoE MPC meetings are the main drivers for the short-term GBP-INR prediction.
 If inflation comes in under control, it supports the case for steady interest rates.

 But if wages rise faster than expected, markets may delay hopes for policy normalization.
-The Pound to INR forecast reacts quickly to these releases because expectations shift with every new update.
+The Pound-to-INR forecast reacts quickly to these releases because expectations shift with each new update.

 A more hawkish tone from policymakers generally supports the pound.
 The currency tends to strengthen when the BoE shows a firm commitment to keeping prices stable.
 Recent comments from officials point to growing concern that inflation will stick around.